oqolarte/oblong/content/project/site.md

 ### Disabling Internal Templates

-Hugo ships with internal templates that I have disabled because they either violate privacy, will add unnecessary bloat to the site, or both.
+Hugo ships with internal templates that I have disabled because they have serious privacy issues, will add unnecessary bloat to the site, and I don't have any use for them.
 They are:
 - Google Analytics;
-- Disqus comments, a popular commenting system;
+- Disqus comments;
 - Instagram cards;
 - Twitter cards;
 - YouTube; and